 It took me some time to appreciate how layered and complex this film was.
 Probably it had something to do with my age and maturity as an emotional individual.
 Honestly, how could a 20-year-old relate to an existential crisis?
 It’s simple.
 You can’t.
-But with age and experience you learn to master the art of empathy.
-And that’s the core to appreciating and understanding a richly layered drama like ‘American Beauty’.
-The film centres around a man suffering from a mid-life crisis who falls in love with his teenage daughter’s best friend.
-His relationship with his wife has grown increasingly distant and he is desperate to revive the lost vibe and energy of youth.
-It’s dark yet profoundly tragic because you look at these people and you could almost feel the emotional space between them.
-A truly unforgettable film that deserves every bit of the praise it gets.
+But with age and experience, you learn to master the art of empathy.
+And that’s the core to appreciating and understanding a richly layered drama like ‘American Beauty.’
+The film centers around a man suffering from a mid-life crisis who falls in love with his teenage daughter’s best friend.
+His relationship with his wife has grown increasingly distant, and he is desperate to revive the lost vibe and energy of youth.
+It’s dark yet profoundly tragic because you look at these people, and you can almost feel the emotional space between them.
+It is a truly unforgettable film that deserves every bit of the praise it has received.

 Read More: Best Con Artist Movies of All Time

 Directed by Todd Field, this dark, disturbing drama tells the story of a woman unhappy with her mundane life and existence after marriage.
 She discovers that her husband is addicted to online pornography.
 She then develops a relationship with a married law student, Brad.
 Brad is living a seemingly happy married life but is deeply torn inside by his own conflicts and obsessions.
 Their relationship grows increasingly complex and passionate as they begin to understand each other’s pain, anger, conflicts, and desires.
 It’s a startling, dark examination of isolation, love, loneliness, and repressed emotions and desires.

 Read More: Best Existential Movies of All Time